Power of Attorney Lawyer in Waco

 - General Power of Attorney: Gives broad legal power to your agent in matters such as financial and business transactions, employing professional help, and buying life insurance.

 - Special Power of Attorney: Gives limited power to the Attorney-in-Fact, such as managing a property, collecting debts, and handling transactions of funds.
 Importantly, this POA does not allow the Attorney-in-Fact to make medical decisions on behalf of the Principal.

-- Medical Power of Attorney: Allows you to designate who is responsible for making medical decisions in the event of your incapacity, such as if you are rendered unconscious, mentally incompetent, or otherwise unable to make decisions.
+- Medical Power of Attorney: This allows you to designate who is responsible for making medical decisions in the event of your incapacity, such as if you are rendered unconscious, mentally incompetent, or otherwise unable to make decisions.

 - Durable Power of Attorney: Specifies your current POA remains in effect if you were to become mentally incompetent due to illness or accident, unlike other POAs which typically are terminated upon incapacitation.

 Powers of attorney can take effect immediately or they can "spring" into action when you become incapacitated.
-POAs that come into effect only after you are incapacitated are therefor known as "springing" powers of attorney .
+POAs that come into effect only after you are incapacitated is therefore known as "springing" powers of attorney.

 Experienced Legal Assistance You Can Rely On